 Translations and Other Work

-I have translated several essays and lectures by Seyla Benhabib into German.
+I have translated several essays, lectures, and prize speeches by Seyla Benhabib into German.
 In 2012, I translated her Leopold Lucas Prize Lecture, which appeared as Gleichheit und Differenz (Mohr Siebeck, 2013).
 An abbreviated version also appeared in Blätter für deutsche und internationale Politik.

 In 2014, I translated her Meister Eckhart Prize Lecture, which was published in Kosmopolitismus ohne Illusionen: Menschenrechte in unruhigen Zeiten (Suhrkamp, 2016).

 I assisted in a minor capacity in editing a collection of essays by the late Robert Wokler: Rousseau, the Age of Enlightenment, and their Legacies (Princeton University Press, 2012).
 The volume was edited by Bryan Garsten and includes an introduction by Christopher Brooke.
-(The highly recommended first chapter on Rousseau and perfectible apes is available here.)
+(The amazing first chapter on "perfectible apes" is available here.)